Skip to main content

 Publishing & Approval Flows

-When you make changes to a feature flag in GrowthBook, those changes go through a publishing workflow before they reach your users.
+When you make changes to a feature flag or saved group in GrowthBook, those changes go through a publishing workflow before they reach your users.
 This page covers the full lifecycle: drafts, publishing, revisions, merge conflicts, and optional approval flows.

 Drafts and Publishing